 - Plan for the unknown: Scheduling projects can help you spot potential project risks and set up contingency plans to handle unexpected issues.

-- Better resource allocation: Planning your project with scheduling techniques can help you optimize and allocate your resources more effectively.
+- Better resource allocation: Planning your project with the right scheduling techniques can help you optimize and allocate your resources more effectively.

 10 project scheduling techniques to know